neeraj-sharma-cali/psm.promo/README.md

 1. There are default error handlers to gracefully handle as follows:
     * Generic error handler for unidentified endpoints.
 Gives 404.
 Provides security.
     * Coding errors that slip the development net.
 Gives 500.
 Risk management.
-2. Then there is error handling for Functional and System errors also returning 500.
+2. Then there is error handling for Functional and System errors also returning 500 with more details in the message.

 ## Production: (above and beyond)
 A Docker containerized instance is available and running on the cloud GCP at: